Thailand Elephant Service and Explorers

 - Seek enlightenment as you explore the temples of Chiang Mai

-DAY 1: GROUP FLIGHTS DEPARTS FROM LOS ANGELES, CALIFORNIA
+DAY 1: GROUP FLIGHTS DEPARTS FROM LOS ANGELES (LAX)

 Your adventure officially begins just after midnight as you peel away from the tarmac on your way to Thailand!